hemanthkumargr/docs/thirdPartyModules/PayPal-Quick-Start.md

 	</context-param>
 ```

-> IMPORTANT: the order in which you specify the application context classpaths are important.
-During the merge process, later files override earlier ones.
-So, make sure to specify "bl-paypal-applicationContext.xml" BEFORE your own applicationContext.xml which specifies the "blConfiguration" bean.

 ##2) Create a PayPal Controller

 Next, you will need to create a basic controller that extends `BroadleafPayPalController` to provide default `@RequestMappings` for your application.